Ko Ngā Whakataunga Mā Te Whānau, Kaitiaki Hoki | Caregiver & Whānau Support

 • Problems waking

-It's a big subject, but there are plenty of great tips: avoiding pre-bed excitement and setting up very solid routines is essential.
-Creating a calm quiet bedroom with low stimulus (no clutter), ear plugs or headphones, heavy blankets, no screen time and calming music can also be helpful.
+It's a big subject, but there are some basic tips which are essential, including avoiding pre-bed excitement, creating a calm quiet bedroom with low stimulus (no clutter), using ear plugs or headphones and heavy blankets.
+No screen time and calming music can also be helpful.

 'Heavy work' for sensory processing